protontypes/continuous-reforestation/README.md

 https://digitalhumani.com/dashboard/<enterpriseid>
 ``

 4. Verify the number of trees planted in the dashboard development statistics.
-After a successful run add the API key to the GitHub secrets of your project our organizations as `raaskey`
+After a successful run add the API key to the GitHub secrets of your project our organizations as `raaskey`.
+Trigger the Action again and finally create a real request to plant a tree.

 To see a list of all supported reforestation projects and more details on the RaaS API read the [documentation of DigitalHumani](https://digitalhumani.com/docs/#appendixlist-of-projects).